 The Atlas facilitates a look into these jobs through the Occupations tab by flagging the occupations identified as critical for a clean energy economy and allowing users to filter the occupations table to only show these 38 occupations (Appendix C).

-More information on the definition of clean energy, the methodology to identify Australia's clean energy workforce, and the identification of critical occupations, is available in the Clean Energy Capacity Study site.
+More information on the definition of clean energy, the methodology to identify Australia's clean energy workforce, and the identification of critical occupations, can be found at the Clean Energy Capacity Study site.

 Employment Projections